Create an In-Person Roleplay Agent

 - Configure the rest of the agent for in-person use:

-- Scenario — Choose or write a scenario that fits in-person (e.g., “Retail walk-in,” “Branch consultation,” “Site visit”).
+- Scenario: choose or write a scenario that fits in-person, such as "Retail walk-in," "Branch consultation," or "Site visit."

-- Instructions to rep — Describe the in-person setting (e.g., “You’re meeting the prospect at their office.
+- Instructions to rep: describe the in-person setting, for example, "You're meeting the prospect at their office.
 Use a firm handshake and maintain eye contact.
-Read their body language.”).
+Read their body language."

-- Scorecard — Attach the scorecard used to evaluate the in-person conversation.
-If you later add or use a gatekeeper phase, attach a separate scorecard for the gatekeeper; the two scorecards must be different.
+- Scorecard: attach the scorecard used to evaluate the in-person conversation.
+If you later add a gatekeeper phase, attach a separate scorecard for the gatekeeper.
+The two scorecards must be different.

-- Background Environment (optional) — If the agent has a gatekeeper, background noise applies to the gatekeeper segment.
-Otherwise it applies to the main agent/in-person context as per product behavior.
+- Background Environment (optional): if the agent has a gatekeeper, background noise applies to the gatekeeper segment.
+Otherwise it applies to the main in-person context.

 - Save as draft or Publish.
-The agent will be available for practice (e.g., from Try it or from Roleplay / Courses).
+The agent will be available for practice from Try it or from Roleplay or Courses.

-- From Roleplay (or Library / Courses), select an agent that uses In Person as the call type.
+- From Roleplay (or Library or Courses), select an agent that uses In Person as the call type.

-- Start the session (e.g., Try it or Start roleplay).
-The session runs as a voice roleplay (same interface as Call mode).
+- Start the session using Try it or Start roleplay.
+The session runs as a voice roleplay using the same interface as Call mode.

 - After the call, review feedback and scores.
-If the setup has two phases (e.g., gatekeeper + in-person), you may see separate scorecards for each phase.
+If the setup has two phases such as gatekeeper followed by in-person, you may see separate scorecards for each phase.

 Separate scorecards and background noise